 The reason I like to leave the Bali Swing until later in the afternoon is that it is much less busy than earlier, especially up to around 3 pm.
 While it will still be busy-ish around then it is much less so than earlier.

 You can also hire costumes, particularly long flowing dresses which make for extraordinary photographs.

 It’s also a much quicker route back to South Bali, as there is a back way through the ricefields that I like to take with much less traffic than coming directly out of Ubud.
 Peak hour leaving Ubud is not a pretty sight.

 Itinerary 2: White Water Rafting + Tegalalang Rice Terraces

-Instead of heading to the Real Bali Swing, an alternative is to head over the other side of Ubud after having lunch and visiting the Art Market and Royal Palace to Tegalalang Rice Terraces, which are always worth a visit.
+Instead of heading to the Real Bali Swing, an alternative is to head over to the other side of Ubud after having lunch and visiting the Royal Palace to Tegalalang Rice Terraces, which are always worth a visit.

 There are also opportunities to go on some of the swings in that area.
 Tegalalang Rice Terraces themselves have a couple of swing operations with spectacular views over the valley and ricefields.
 You can see them from the roadside beside the valley.
 They have expanded recently and there are now swings on the far side of the valley looking back towards the road.